andyhorn/simple_routes/README.md

 }
 ```

-The `fromState` method is useful within your route configuration for extracting the route data from the `GoRouterState` object to be passed into your screen widgets.
+The `fromState` method is useful within your route configuration for extracting the route data from the `GoRouterState`.

-The `containsData` method should be implemented to give you a way to validate whether all parameters are present in the `GoRouterState` object.
+The `containsData` method must also be implemented; it gives you a way to validate whether all necessary parameters are present in the `GoRouterState`.

+Also note the `containsKey` helper method.
+This utility checks whether the `GoRouterState` contains a particular parameter key (i.e. enum value name).

+#### Using a DataFactory

 ```dart
 GoRoute(